Anas Alam Faizli

-Anas Alam Faizli, known as Anas, one of the most prominent leaders in the COVID-19 vaccination program in Malaysia, is a Malaysian non-political healthcare and pharmaceutical business leader, a construction and an upstream oil and gas professional, a scholar, an activist, and an author.
-He holds a post graduate doctorate in Business Administration and currently the Chief Executive Officer, Corporate of Duopharma Biotech Berhad.
-Prior to that he was the Chief Executive Officer of ProtectHealth Corporation Sdn Bhd, a Government Linked Company (GLC), a Director of a Malaysian Multi-National Company (MNC), a leading international heavy steel construction company.
-Anas formerly was treasurer for the Malaysian Asset and Project Management (MAPMA) and also formerly the assistant honorary aecretary for the Malaysian Oil and Gas Services Council (2016–2018).
-He is also a certified oil and gas expert by Malaysia's Ministry of Human Resource and an Industrialised Building System (IBS) Professional certified by CIDB Malaysia.
-Additionally he also co-founded several non-governmental organisations and an economic research think tank.
-His books are bestseller titled Rich Malaysia, Poor Malaysians, and Malaysia Kaya, Rakyat Miskin.
+Anas Alam Faizli, known as Anas, is one of the most prominent leaders in the COVID-19 vaccination program in Malaysia, a Malaysian healthcare and pharmaceutical business leader, a construction and oil and gas professional, and an author.
+He also co-founded several non-governmental organisations and an economic research think tank.
+His book, Rich Malaysia, Poor Malaysians (Malaysia Kaya, Rakyat Miskin), is a bestseller in Malaysia.

 Family background

-Anas was born on 5 December 1980 (Hijri Calendar: 27th of Muharram 1401AH) at the Nether Edge Hospital, Sheffield, England as the first child of ten siblings.
+Anas was born on 5 December 1980 in Sheffield, England as the first child of ten siblings.
 He was raised in a family of moderate Muslims.
 Both his parents are lecturers at the Universiti Teknologi Malaysia (UTM).
 Anas' mother is from Kedah and his father is from Kuala Lumpur.
-Anas' maternal grandfather, Abdul Rahman bin Ibrahim was a Headmaster of a government school in Simpang Empat, Alor Setar Kedah.
+Anas' maternal grandfather, Abdul Rahman bin Ibrahim was a headmaster of a government school in Simpang Empat, Alor Setar Kedah.

 Anas' paternal grandfather, Mohd Zain bin Abu is of Bugis descent while his paternal grandmother, Siti Hajar binti Othman is of Minangkabau descent.
 Siti Hajar's father, Haji Othman bin Haji Abdullah, is a nationalist and a freedom fighter, founder of Seruan Azhar of Egypt and also the Malaya newspaper, Majlis.
 Haji Othman was a close friend of Indonesia's First Vice President, Mohammad Hatta.

-Haji Othman's grandfather, Haji Mohd Taib bin Haji Abdul Samad, is regarded as an influenced tycoon in the early history of Kuala Lumpur, Malaysia.
-Haji Taib owned tin mines, plantation land and large numbers of houses and shops mostly in Malay Street (Jalan Melayu), Kuala Lumpur.
-Haji Taib was a close acquaintance of Sultan Abdul Samad.
-In the late 19th century, Haji Taib was one of the wealthiest merchants and development centre of city, Kampung Baru.
+Haji Othman's grandfather, Haji Mohd Taib bin Haji Abdul Samad, is regarded as an influential tycoon in the early history of Kuala Lumpur.
+As one of Malaysia's wealthiest merchants in the late 19th century, Haji Taib owned tin mines, plantation land and large numbers of houses and shops mostly in Malay Street (Jalan Melayu), Kuala Lumpur.